whiteshadowofficial/Jessi-Setup/README.md

 > # Special futures in jessi

-> @Works online 24 hours a day.
+> ❤ Works online 24 hours a day.

-> @The bot is activated even when the deta is turned off.
+> ❤ The bot is activated even when the deta is turned off.

-> @Even if you turn off your device, the bot will still work.
+> ❤ Even if you turn off your device, the bot will still work.

 > ### 💬 Can you read my messages?

 > This project is open source so all the codes are clear.
 Neither less nor more; you can look what you want. **We absolutely do not have access to your accounts.**